ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Experimental evaluation

 \section{Experimental evaluation}

-Our experimental evaluation is structured into four parts:
+Our experimental evaluation is structured into five parts:

 \paragraph{\ours's performance on complex analytics.} In \S\ref{sec:eval-queries}, we present a comprehensive performance evaluation of \ours in LAN and WAN with three MPC protocols.
-Our results demonstrate that \ours provides excellent performance across the board and can compute complex multi-way join queries on millions of input rows within minutes.
+Our results demonstrate that \ours provides excellent performance and can compute complex multi-way join queries on millions of input rows within minutes.

 \paragraph{Comparison with state-of-the-art.} In \S\ref{sec:eval-comparison}, we compare \ours with the following state-of-the-art systems: \begin{enumerate}[label=(\roman*)] \item \camera{Secrecy~\cite{secrecy}, a relational MPC framework targeting the 3-party outsourced setting with semi-honest security and no leakage.
 Secrecy is the only open-source relational system for this setting.} \item \camera{SecretFlow~\cite{fang2024secretflow}, a relational MPC framework targeting the 2-party peer-to-peer setting with semi-honest security.
 SecretFlow is the only system we are aware of that scales some TPC-H queries to millions of rows per~table, albeit by leaking information to parties.} \item \camera{MP-SPDZ~\cite{keller2020mp}, a general-purpose MPC compiler used in many prior works.
 While MP-SPDZ does not support relational analytics, we compare with its sorting implementation, as sorting is the most expensive operator in relational queries.} \end{enumerate} \ours provides up to $827\times$ lower query latency than Secrecy and its secure sorting implementations are up to $5.9\times$ and $189.1\times$ faster than the ones provided by SecretFlow and MP-SPDZ, respectively. \camera{We also achieve modest speedups over SecretFlow on queries with joins (up to $1.5\times$), despite the fact that SecretFlow introduces leakage while \ours does not.}